-Governments, researchers, conservationists, scientists, and seafood industry members are using our map and data to improve fisheries sustainability.
+Governments, researchers, conservationists, scientists and the seafood sector are using our map and data to improve fisheries sustainability.

-Work by our partners, our research accelerators, and the users of our public map is truly amplifying the impact of our transparency platform.
+Work by our research partners and the users of our public map is truly amplifying the impact of our transparency platform.
 Here are just some of their stories.
 Write to us – email@example.com – to share your story about how you’re using Global Fishing Watch and the positive change this is helping create.

 Have you used the Global Fishing Watch map or data in your work?